DAGWorks-Inc/hamilton/examples/feature_engineering_multiple_contexts/README.md

 Have you ever dreaded taking over someone else's code?
 This is a common problem with feature engineering!

 Why?
-The code for feature engineering is often spread out across many different files, and created by many individuals.
+The code for feature engineering is often spread out across many files, and created by many individuals.
-E.g. scripts, notebooks, libraries, etc., and written in many different ways.
+E.g. scripts, notebooks, libraries, etc., and written in many ways.
 This makes it hard to reuse code, collaborate, discover what code is available, and therefore maintain what is actually being used in "production" and what is not.